AndreasHeger/CGATReport/doc/Tutorial6.rst

 First, check the plot's look on the command line::

-   sphinxreport-test -t ExpressionLevelWithSlices -r line-plot -m histogram -o range=0,100,4 -o groupby=all -o as-lines -o xtitle="expression level"
+   cgatreport-test -t ExpressionLevelWithSlices -r line-plot -m histogram -o range=0,100,4 -o groupby=all -o as-lines -o xtitle="expression level"

 If you are satisfied, add the following text to your document::